 ASKING FOR HELP

-IS THE BRAVEST THING
+IS THE BRAVEST THING YOU CAN DO.

 The Ohio Lawyers Assistance Program is a private, non-profit 501(c)(3) organization dedicated to helping Ohio's judges, attorneys, and law students obtain treatment for substance use disorders and mental health issues.
 OLAP has existed since 1991 and is active across the state of Ohio.Through OLAP, judges, attorneys, and law students receive:

 Confidential advice about individual problems

 Help deciding between outpatient, inpatient, and other treatment programs

 Monitoring and aftercare services

 The staff at the Ohio Lawyers Assistance Program knows that it is difficult to ask for help when you are struggling.
 Asking for help is a sign of strength, not weakness.
 We also understand your concerns about privacy, which is why OLAP is governed by strong rules of confidentiality.
 No one will ever know you called.

 OLAP helps lawyers, judges and law students cope with the stresses of the legal profession.
 We have saved hundreds of lives and families.
 We treat depression, mental health disorders, burnout, substance use disorders, anxiety, gambling disorders, and more.